buesche87/PRTG.VeeamM365JobCheck/README.md

 # PRTG.VeeamM365JobCheck

-This is a PRTG Sensor that checks all acive backupjobs in Veeam for Microsoft 365.
+This is a PRTG Sensor that checks all active backupjobs in Veeam for Microsoft 365.

 The XML part is meant to be scheduled on the host where executed the script creates a PRTG formatted XML-file in ```C:\Temp\VeeamResults```